 About ALAA

-The Association of Legal Aid Attorneys - UAW Local 2325 (ALAA) represents over 2,700 public interest attorneys and advocates in the New York City Metro Area.
+The Association of Legal Advocates and Attorneys - UAW Local 2325 (ALAA) represents over 3,000 public interest attorneys and advocates in the New York City Metro Area.
 Founded in 1969, we are the oldest union of attorneys and legal advocates in the country.
 Every day, our members fight for justice for poor and low-income New Yorkers.

 Despite the daily hardships that we face – struggling to provide quality representation while handling unconscionable caseloads coupled with inadequate levels of support staff and resources, not having the capacity to assist all that seek our help, struggling to make a living on lower wages than the private sector while strapped with high levels of educational debt – we fight every day with pride on behalf of the neediest of New Yorkers.